pwr-Solaar/Solaar/docs/rules.md

 that can be matched with `Mouse Gesture` conditions.

 `Mouse Gesture` conditions are true if the actions (mouse movements and diverted key presses) taken while a mouse gestures button is held down match the arguments of the condition.
-Mouse gestures buttons can be set using the 'Key/Button Diversion' setting, by changing the value to `Mouse Gestures'.
+Mouse gestures buttons can be set using the 'Key/Button Diversion' setting, by changing the value to `Mouse Gestures`.
-The arguments of a Mouse Gesture condition can be a direction, i.e., `Mouse Up`, `Mouse Down`, `Mouse Left`, `Mouse Right`, `Mouse Up-left`, `Mouse Up-Right`, `Mouse Down-left`, or `Mouse Down-right`, or the Logitech name of a key.
+The arguments of a Mouse Gesture condition can be a direction, i.e., `Mouse Up`, `Mouse Down`, `Mouse Left`, `Mouse Right`, `Mouse Up-Left`, `Mouse Up-Right`, `Mouse Down-Left`, or `Mouse Down-Right`, or the Logitech name of a key.
 If the first argument is the Logitech name of a key then that argument is matched against the button that was held down to initiate mouse gesture processing.
-So, for example, a Mouse Gesture condition of `Mouse Up` -> `Mouse Up` would match pressing any Mouse Gestures button, moving the mouse upwards, pausing momentarily, moving the mouse upwards again, and releasing the button.
+For example, a Mouse Gesture condition of `Mouse Up` -> `Mouse Up` would match pressing any Mouse Gestures button, moving the mouse upwards, pausing momentarily, moving the mouse upwards again, and releasing the button.
-The condition `Smart Shift` -> 'Mouse Down` -> `Back Button` would match pressing the Smart Shift button (provided that it is a Mouse Gestures button!) moving the mouse downwards, clicking the Back button (provided that it is diverted!), and then releasing the Smart Shift button.
+The condition `Smart Shift` -> `Mouse Down` -> `Back Button` would match pressing the Smart Shift button (provided that it is a Mouse Gestures button!), moving the mouse downwards, clicking the Back button (provided that it is diverted!), and then releasing the Smart Shift button.
 Directions and buttons can be mixed and chained together however you like.
 It's possible to create a `No-op` gesture by clicking 'Delete' on the initial Action when you first create the rule.
 This gesture will trigger when you simply click a Mouse Gestures button.